Aniruddha-Gade/Movix-App/README.md

 ## Pages 📑

-- **Home**: Refreshing backgrounds, interactive carousels, and a captivating UI.
+- **Home**🏠: Refreshing backgrounds, interactive carousels, and a captivating UI.

-- **Details**: In-depth information, ratings, and trailers for each movie and TV show.
+- **Details**🎥: In-depth information, ratings, and trailers for each movie and TV show.

-- **Search Results**: Efficiently browse through search results with react-select.
+- **Search Results**🔍: Efficiently browse through search results with react-select.

-- **Page Not Found**: A friendly page for unexpected routes.
+- **Page Not Found**🚫: A friendly page for unexpected routes.

 ## React Hooks 🎣